fravic/standard-electric/docs/changelog/refactoring-systems.md

 - ✅ Updated validateBuildableLocation.ts to work with the new PowerSystem
 - ✅ Made resolveOneHourOfPowerProduction() public for testing purposes (marked as internal API)

-### In Progress
+### Completed

 #### 3. AuctionSystem
+- ✅ Created AuctionSystem class implementing the System interface
-- 🔄 Planning extraction of auction logic from game.machine.ts
+- ✅ Extracted auction logic from game.machine.ts into individual methods
+- ✅ Created comprehensive test suite in AuctionSystem.test.ts
+- ✅ Fixed purchasing logic to ensure player money is only deducted once
+- ✅ Consolidated all auction functionality into AuctionSystem
+- ✅ Removed redundant auction.ts utility file

 ### Next Steps

-1. Create AuctionSystem implementation
+1. ✅ Integrate AuctionSystem into game.machine.ts
-2. Update tests for AuctionSystem
+2. Implement SurveySystem
-3. Implement SurveySystem, CommoditySystem, and BuildableSystem
+3. Implement CommoditySystem and BuildableSystem

 4. **Testing Strategy**
    - Write unit tests for each system in isolation